Counties of Moldova

 Change history:

-1. 1991-08-27: When Moldova declared independence, it was divided into forty districts (raioane), six towns (oraşe), and four municipal councils.
-The 1993 issue of Moldova's Statistical Yearbook shows the following list.
+8. 1991-08-27: Moldavia declared independence, renamed Moldova.
+It was divided into forty districts (raioane), six towns (oraşe), and four municipal councils.
+Source [2] shows the following list.
 Populations are estimates from the 1992 yearbook.
 International standard ISO 3166-2, dated 1998-12-15, shows Moldova divided into the fifty divisions listed here (with no distinction between cities and towns).
-Change Notice 2 to FIPS PUB 10-4 was dated 1999-03-01.
-It showed Moldova divided into 41 districts (the same 40 listed below, plus Gagauzia) and four cities; the six towns were not listed.
+Change Notice 2 to FIPS PUB 10-4, dated 1999-03-01, shows Moldova divided into 41 districts (the same 40 listed below, plus Gagauzia) and four cities; the six towns are not listed.

 Division TypHASC ISO FIPS Population Area(km.²)Later